 A list of predefined radio channels can be stored in the memory in order to change the radio settings simply by switching between the channels.
 Each channel carries the following info:

-- Channel number (unique number for each channel, any number -32767...32767)
+- Channel number (any number -32767...32767)

 - Transmitter/Receiver frequency

 - Channel width (12.5, 20 or 25 kHz)

 - Transmitter power level (optional)

 Additionally, the default channel that the radio modem uses after a reset is defined.